pkic/pkimm/categories/knowledge-and-training/_index.md

 ## Overview

-The purpose of this category is to ensure that the PKI personnel has the required knowledge and skills to perform their duties and responsibilities.
+The purpose of this category is to ensure that the PKI personnel have the required knowledge and skills to perform their duties and responsibilities.
-Education and continuously gathering of required knowledge and skills to manage PKI is important to be aware and properly react on the current trends and threats that have impact on the public key infrastructure.
+Education and continuous gathering of required knowledge and skills to manage the PKI is important to be aware and properly react to current trends and threats that may impact the PKI.

-Each personnel should be aware of the PKI policies and procedures, and should be able to perform their duties and responsibilities in accordance with the PKI policies and procedures.
+Each of the personnel should be aware of the PKI policies and procedures, and should be able to perform their duties and responsibilities in accordance with the PKI policies and procedures.

 ## Requirements